magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 ### Reading LwM2M resources into IoT Hub attributes

 You may configure a device profile to read and/or observe specific LwM2M resources.
-When configured, the values of these resources will be stored as device attributes in ThingsBoard.
+When configured, the values of these resources will be stored as device attributes in IoT Hub.

 To store resource as the attribute:
 - Navigate to the "**Transport configuration**" tab of your LwM2M device profile.
 - Locate the desired **LwM2M resource**.
-- Select the "**Attribute**" checkbox to store its value as a ThingsBoard attribute.
+- Select the "**Attribute**" checkbox to store its value as a IoT Hub attribute.
 - Optionally, modify the auto-generated key to define a custom **attribute name**.

 > IoT Hub will read the attribute value during device registration (LwM2M "Register" operation) or during registration update (LwM2M "Update" operation).

-**Example:** Let&#39;s configure the platform to read the **LwM2M resource** */3/0/2* (Device Serial Number) and store it in ThingsBoard as an attribute named "*serialNumber*".
+**Example:** Let&#39;s configure the platform to read the **LwM2M resource** */3/0/2* (Device Serial Number) and store it in IoT Hub as an attribute named "*serialNumber*".

 {% if docsPrefix == null %}
 ![image](/images/lwm2m/read-lwm2m-resources-attributes-ce.png)